cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 > Reminder, **metadata** is data that provides information about other data, such as an article title, author, and DOI.
 > In our examples, citation metadata provides a way to retrieve the correct resource.

-That metadata is used to trigger a search query in the library's discovery platform (at UK, that's *InfoKat Discovery* by *Primo*).
+That metadata is used to trigger a search query in the library's discovery platform (at my university, that's *InfoKat Discovery* by *Primo*).
 It specifically initiates a [GET HTTP Request][gethttp].
-A GET HTTP Request is a way that web browsers request information or data from a server or resource.
+A GET HTTP Request is a way that web browsers request information or data from a server or resource and do so via data encoded in the URL.
 In this case *InfoKat Discovery* uses the metadata embedded in the URLs.

 This is primarily the work of an **OpenURL** link resolver, **which is a system that helps connect users to the full text of articles by using metadata from a citation**.
 The link resolver is designed to provide access to a *target* (main content) despite the *source* (where the item was found).
 It accomplishes this by initiating queries in an OPAC or discovery platform using the metadata embedded in a URL.

 OpenURL is a technical solution to the paywall problem.
 Multiple discovery platforms complicate access, and link resolvers help mitigate this issue.
-Link resolvers are designed to help users of electronic resources access a source in a library's collection based on a citation/record that the user discovered in a search result, an article's list of references, or wherever else the link resolver might show up.
+In short, link resolvers are designed to help users of electronic resources access a source in a library's collection based on a citation or record that the user discovered in a search result, an article's list of references, or wherever else the link resolver might show up.
 It is meant to work for all items in a library's collection.
 This includes print items, since print items have records in the catalog or discovery service, and those records have their own metadata-embedded URLs.

 ## Use Cases